AlexPi007/golden_fish/README.md

 0. Download Arduino IDE version v1.8.5 or later from [here](https://www.arduino.cc/en/Main/Donate) and open once to create /libraries
 1. Download and install [MSYS32](http://www.msys2.org/), also works as terminal emulator
 2. Clone FreeRTOS from [here](https://github.com/feilipu/Arduino_FreeRTOS_Library.git)
+3. Clone RTC library from [here](https://github.com/msparks/arduino-ds1302)
-3. Open once Arduino IDE so it can create it's libraries folder
+4. Open once Arduino IDE so it can create it's libraries folder
 4. Copy the FreeRTOS library in to C:/Users/XXXX/Documents/Arduino/libraries (where XXX is the user's folder)
+5. Copy RTC library into Arduino Libraries
-5. User the sketch with arduino v1.8.5 or later
+6. User the sketch with arduino v1.8.5 or later
-6. Check the examples in the library for further information
+7. Check the examples in the library for further information

 ## How to make configuration changes